 Renovations are exciting!
 After all, who doesn’t like the idea of transforming an old redundant home to a fashion-forward place?
 Although renovations sound exciting, they can mean causing quite a lot of upheaval to your home and space; and by space, we also mean your mind space.
 One of the most critical things to do when planning a renovation is to think about the possible large volumes of dust, paint residues, tools and unknown people working in your personal space.
+So, where to live during home renovations?
 Here are a few things you may need to consider when deciding to either stay in or temporarily move out while your home is being renovated.

 Packing your stuff

 No matter which part of your home is getting renovated, there will always be some packing involved.
 After all, you do not want your favourite art pieces, paintings or clothes to have dirt and dust on them due to the renovation.
 It is also a matter of keeping your expensive belongings safe.
 Irrespective of whether you plan to move out entirely during renovations or put up in the partial available section of your home, your belongings from the renovation rooms need to be packed and moved away.
 Experts recommend packing and storing away your belongings before the actual renovation begins.
 This helps to ensure that they are out of the way when renovators are working in your home.

 If you’re renovating your kitchen, plan for it to be unusable or partially or fully, during the renovation.
 Precooked meals and stocking up on snacks and meals can help in the long term.
 If you plan to order from out, having disposable cutlery can help.
 It saves you the hassle of finding a place to clean your cutlery.